RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-7.12.md

 ## Control Statement

+The organization requires that the integrity of {{ insert: param, si-7.12_prm_1 }} be verified prior to execution.

+## Control Objective

+Determine if the organization:

+- \[SI-7(12)[1]\] defines user-installed software requiring integrity verification prior to execution; and

-Require that the integrity of the following user-installed software be verified prior to execution: {{ insert: param, si-07.12_odp }}.
+- \[SI-7(12)[2]\] requires that the integrity of organization-defined user-installed software be verified prior to execution.

 ## Control guidance

-Organizations verify the integrity of user-installed software prior to execution to reduce the likelihood of executing malicious code or programs that contains errors from unauthorized modifications.
-Organizations consider the practicality of approaches to verifying software integrity, including the availability of trustworthy checksums from software developers and vendors.
+Organizations verify the integrity of user-installed software prior to execution to reduce the likelihood of executing malicious code or code that contains errors from unauthorized modifications.
+Organizations consider the practicality of approaches to verifying software integrity including, for example, availability of checksums of adequate trustworthiness from software developers or vendors.

-## Control assessment-objective

-the integrity of {{ insert: param, si-07.12_odp }} is verified prior to execution.